MPES project management in the healthcare environment

 Chemical hazards

-- Master all stages of product impact assessment: health risks (consumer, worker, operator), environmental risks
+- Mastering all stages of product impact assessment: health risks (consumer, worker, operator), environmental risks

-- Plan the development, deployment and performance assessment stages
+- Plan the stages of development, deployment, and evaluation

-of a QSE management system in compliance with
+of the performance of a QSE management system in compliance

-labor code. - Monitoring and managing quality and integrated QSE systems
+labor code. - Monitor and promote quality and integrated QSE systems

-- Identify, prevent and manage the environmental impacts of industrial activities
+- Identify, prevent, and address the environmental impacts of industrial activities

 TEACHING RESOURCES AND PROFESSIONAL EXPERIENCE

-- Learning Lab, inverted lectures, interactive seminars, company visits, project-based learning
+- Learning Lab, flipped classroom, interactive seminars, company visits, project-based learning

 - M1 + M2 open to apprenticeships, schedules adapted to optimize practical training